CIRAIG/IWP_Reborn/Methodology/Climate change.md

 ##### 3.2.2.2.4 The choice of the RCP
-The calculations for the ecosystem quality effect factor were performed for the three RCPs for which the climate models were derived by Iordan-Vasquez et al. (2023).
-In fine, we chose the RCP4.5 to determine the effect factors.
+The calculations for the ecosystem quality effect factor were performed for the three RCPs for which the climate models were derived by Iordan et al. (2023).
+At the end, we chose the RCP4.5 to determine the effect factors.
 The RCP2.6 corresponds to a very optimistic vision of the world, while the RCP8.5 could be considered a pessimistic vision.
 Note that the arithmetic average of these three RCPs yielded temperatures estimates extremely close to the RCP4.5 estimates.
 Also note that the effect factors obtained from the RCP4.5 are higher than the ones obtained from the RCP8.5.
-Choosing the RCP4.5 thus corresponds to a conservative approach, where we take the worst case.

-##### 3.2.2.2.5 The choice of the temperature increment
-We selected the +0.01K temperature increment for the calculation of our marginal effect factor.
-We tested temperature increments of +0.1K and +1K, which yielded similar effect factors (difference of less than 25%).

-#### 3.2.2.2.6 Ocean/sea surface temperature proxy
+#### 3.2.2.2.5 Ocean/sea surface temperature proxy
 Ocean/sea temperature values from the climate models used are surface temperatures only.
 This correlates with the niche temperatures of marine species, which are also provided as surface temperatures, even for species living under the surface of the ocean.
 There is thus no issue of coherence here.
 However, the implicit assumption that is made by using the surface